-Contactless payments are essentially everywhere now: in smartphones, in smartwatches, and even in fitness trackers.
+Contactless payments are essentially everywhere now: in smartphones, smartwatches, and even fitness trackers.
 Fitbit, one of the biggest wearables companies in the world, has its own contactless payment service called Fitbit Pay.
 Wondering how to use Fitbit Pay and what devices work with it?
 We’ve got you covered.

 What is Fitbit Pay?

-Fitbit Pay allows you to pay at accepted contactless payment terminals by just using your Fitbit smartwatch or fitness tracker.
+Fitbit Pay allows you to pay at accepted contactless payment terminals using your Fitbit smartwatch or fitness tracker.
 The device uses near field communication (NFC) to let you pay at supported terminals.
 At the payment terminal, look for the wave symbol, which indicates it can accept contactless payments from a supported debit or credit card, as well as smartphones or smartwatches with NFC.

 If security is a concern, Fitbit Pay includes many security features to keep your information safe.
 Fitbit Pay uses an industry-standard tokenization platform to ensure your card information is never revealed to merchants or Fitbit.
 You also have to set up and use a personal four-digit PIN for an added layer of protection.
 Beyond that, the security features banks and card providers already provide remain in place even if you use the card via your smartwatch.